 The dining room was the first shiplap wall I created in our home and we enjoyed the simplicity of this space for a couple of years before Anewall reached out to do a collaboration.
 I was in love with their amazing murals and so I decided to take a leap and switch things up a little in here - this room had the perfect stretch of blank wall to feature a mural.
 And I love how it turned out.
 The update feels a bit more modern while still holding onto that vintage-y farmhouse vibe.
 The bentwood chairs were $25 on Facebook Marketplace and the DIY Anthro inspired pendant light can be found here: https://www.youtube.com/watch?v=oBp_UmDGisY&t=20s.

 Hi!
 I'm Laura - pastor's wife, homeschooling mom of five and avid DIY-er.
 Simple Farmhouse style, to me, is a handmade home that works on a budget.
 It's having a table that can handle lots of 'love' from five kids without any stress about keeping things perfect.
 It's finding simple and creative approaches to functionality and design.
 And it's incorporating pieces with a past in order to remind us of why the present is so precious.
 It's all about family.
 After all, the most important things in life happen at home.

 The homeschool room is just off of our kitchen.
 It gets a ton of light so I felt confident painting it a cozy shade of grey and warming it up with some twinkle lights for a little whimsy.
 And this version of the room has since made it's way around Pinterest.
-We used Ana White plans again to build an extra long table that works hard as a desk for our four younger children.
+We used Ana White plans to build an extra long table that worked hard as a desk (now it's working as the baking table).
 The DIY map frame and chalk board were budget friendly ways to make the space more functional for us.